 Offset is a traditional printing method that relies on a series of etched aluminum plates attached to a cylinder.
-It uses ink transfer to copy an image onto a variety of substrates.
+It uses ink transfer to copy an image onto a variety of substrates including paperboard, cardboard, plastic, and other sustainable alternatives.
 This can come in the form of offset lithography (“litho”) or flexography (“flexo”), which uses flexible plates.

 Here’s what the process looks like.
-An image (art and text) is placed on thin metal plates which are dampened by water and ink by rollers on the press.
-The oil-based ink adheres to the desired image area, while the water adheres to the non-image area.
+An image (art and text) is placed on thin metal plates dampened by water and ink by rollers on the press.
+The oil-based ink adheres to the desired image area, and the water to the non-image area.
 The inked area is then transferred to a rubber cylinder, sometimes called a “blanket,” and then onto the substrate as it passes around the blanket.
 This process is called “offset” since the image doesn’t have direct contact with the packaging substrate.
-Instead, it is offset or transferred to another surface before being applied to paperboard, or your selected substrate.
+Instead, it is offset or transferred to another surface before being applied to paperboard, or your selected packaging materials.

 It’s difficult to outperform the high-end quality and affordability of offset printing.
 Here are a few reasons why it might be right for your packaging situation.

-Offset printing also accommodates a variety of decorative effects including specialty inks, coatings, and inline cold foil to take your packaging to the next level.
+Offset printing also accommodates a variety of decorative effects including specialty inks and coatings, inline cold foil and hot foil stamping, and embossing and debossing, to take your packaging to the next level.

 It’s the quality and cost-effectiveness over medium to large volumes that make offset printing the industry standard.
 But the possibilities of digital printing have given customers more options for their packaging.

 About Digital Printing